 Annie is a certified member of An Coimisiún le Rincí Gaelacha.
 She achieved her TCRG certification in October, 2004.
 The Hurley School of Irish Dance opened in September, 2006.

 Annie is also a Registered Nurse with a BSN from the University of Maryland, Baltimore.
 She stepped away from Critical Care Nursing in 2012 to focus on her children and passion for Irish Dance.
-She hopes to be able to return to nursing in the future.
+Recently, Annie dove back into nursing as a public health nurse for Montgomery County Health and Human Services in 2019, and currently works as a high school nurse along with her role as a mother and Irish dance teacher / choreographer / director.

 In April, 2015, Annie achieved her adjudication certification from An Coimisiún le Rincí Gaelacha.
 She enjoys encouraging and supporting the dancers of CLRG at feiseanna around the nation as an adjudicator.